 On completion of this course, the student will be able to:

-- Understand the differences between assessment and measurement
+- Articulate the differences between assessment and measurement;

-- Understand the domains of assessment and measurement and their relevance to clinical practice
+- Delineate the domains of assessment and measurement and their relevance to clinical practice;

-- Understand of the assessment and measurement of pain in specific populations
+- Appreciate the implications of the assessment and measurement of pain in special populations;

 |Graduate Attributes and Skills